inbravo/java-to-scala/second-milestone/common-types.md

 * No one can create object like `Nothing`in scala, this is used to denote empty collection or abnormal termination

-* Open program `com.inbravo.lang.ValuesTest.scala` \[[ValuesTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/ValuesTest.scala)\] in Eclipse and run...
+* Open program `com.inbravo.lang.ValuesTest.scala` [ValuesTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/ValuesTest.scala)